petriankin/be-training/docs/programme/db-pools.md

 - Configure `maxPoolSize`, `minPoolSize`.
 What values would be most appropriate here?
-How can you correlate them with the thread pool configuration?
+How can you correlate them with the thread pool configuration? min pool size should be about 1 or if we know that many users will start to use it simultaneously we can increase it but the system start time will increase max is about as tomcat's thread pool + connection for async (amount of thread in system that can make queries)

 - Configure `maxStatements` and `maxStatementsPerConnection`.
 Why do you need these?
 How do you decide which values to put there?
 How do these correlate with the number of dynamically generated SQL statements and static SQL statements?